langmead-lab/levioSAM-experiments/tutorials/align_with_alt_reference.md

 ## Evaluate

-To evaluate alignment concordant, we first lift the simulation profile (in SAM format) so that all results use GRCh38 coordinates.
+To evaluate alignment concordance, we first lift the simulation profile (in SAM format) so that all results use GRCh38 coordinates.

 ```sh
 leviosam lift -a ${SAMPLE}/${SAMPLE}-chr21-hapA-mason.sam -l ${SAMPLE}/chr21-${SAMPLE}.lft -p ${SAMPLE}/${SAMPLE}-chr21-hapA-mason-lifted -t 8